ocaml-doc/voodoo/doc/design.md

 Output: A makefile describing the "compile" and "link" steps

 ### The directory tree format

+This tool won't try to understand universes and packages, the only API between `assemble` and `odocmkgen` is the way the directory tree.

 - Each intermediate directory is a "node"
 - Nodes can have a parent page, the "parent" of everything in that directory.
 Example: